 FINE ART: Ivor Powell

-The black artists—among them David Koloane, Pat Mautloa, Sam Nhlengethwa and Durant Sihlali—have begun to emerge as something that, in outdated jargon, constitutes a movement.
+The black artists — among them David Koloane, Pat Mautloa, Sam Nhlengethwa and Durant Sihlali — have begun to emerge as something that, in outdated jargon, constitutes a movement.
+Its basic tenets are a suspicion of the way black artists have worked in the past, an urge to work as artists rather than black artists, and a critical engagement with found materials.
+And here endeth the gospel.

 What Durant Sihlali has done in his new exhibition at the Goodman Gallery in Hyde Park could be dismissed as pretty literal.
 He has taken a formula that has worked for some of the other artists mentioned above, and used it in his own work.
 Thus, where he used to paint pretty abstracts, he now paints pretty abstracts with words, scraps of posters and so on underneath.